-My research focuses on the use of data analytics and computer simulation techniques to solve urban complex problems.
-In Data Analytics, I adapt and develop machine learning methods to analyse Big data of individuals, such as Smart Card, mobile phone or social network data.
+My research focuses on the integration of data analytics and computer simulation techniques to solve urban complex problems.
+In Data Analytics, I adapt and develop machine learning methods to analyse Big data of individuals, such as Smart Card, mobile phones or social network data.
 In Computer Simulation, I am specialised in the development of data-driven Agent-based models, a cutting-edge simulation technique of heterogeneous agents interacting with each other, to explain complex urban systems.

 For the access to my slides, papers and codes, please find my personal webpage here: https://leminhkieu.github.io/

 Research | Current

 - Big Data analytics